sanjeewa-malalgoda/product-scenarios/api-versioning/README.md

 *Transferring contracts with app developers to newer versions.

 ## Persona
 When it comes to API versining there can be muliple users associated with that story.
+If we take this particular example API publisher will perform all API creating, versioning, create new version, manage lifecycles of existing APIs.
+Then API subscriber will be able see those actions perform by API publisher.
+For an example if publisher created new version (1.1.0) of exsting API version (1.0.0) then subscriber will see this new version and should be able to test it and subscribe.
+And with subscriber notification feature API publisher can notify all users of existing version 1.0.0.

 ## Implementation
 ABC company is a mobile phone manufacturing company.
 They have a requirement to publish mobile phone prices through an API.
 When the industry grows with the prices, they need to publish some additional data such as a rating, user reviews of the mobile phones, etc. Users of the old API should know that there is a new API version released, and they need to be notified.